frc1747/2017-robot/README.md

   - The backbone of the robot code.
 Includes methods that are used to call Auton, Teleop modes.
 - OI.java
   - Shortform for "Operator Interface."
 Contains all button mappings that are used for joysticks and controllers.

+## Library

+There are a set of files that will be utilized quite frequently by other files in the robot code.
+We will classify these files under the package below:

+    lib.frc1747